facebook/chef-utils/Philosophy.md

 ## Trimming node.save()s

-Due to the size of our clusters and the frequency with which we run Chef, saving the node object back to the server isn't feasable.
+Due to the size of our clusters and the frequency with which we run Chef, saving the node object back to the server isn't feasible.

 Further, due to the way we manage multiple clusters and the fact that we have pre-existing inventory management systems, saving node data to the chef server